Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ### Compatible motors

-**NEMA17:** All NEMA17 motors with an exposed rear shaft no more than 3.5mm below the pack of the motor should be compatible.
+**NEMA17:** All NEMA17 motors with an exposed rear shaft no more than 3.5mm below the back of the motor should be compatible.
 If the exposed rear shaft projects from the back of the motor then a mounting solution that holds the sensor ~1mm from the magnet mounted on the shaft will be required.

-**NEMA23 and other sizes:** An adaptor plate/mounting system would be required to use the Duet3 Magnetic encoder with other motors.
+**NEMA23 and other sizes:** An adaptor plate/mounting system would be required to use the Duet 3 Magnetic Encoder with other motors.

 ## Dimensions